 - Add the garlic.
 Stir everything around and give it a minute or two until the raw smell of garlic goes away.

 - Add the smoked sausage and the seasonings.
 Stir everything then cook over medium heat for a couple of minutes stirring occasionally, but not constantly.
 The goal is to brown the vegetables and the sausage without burning the garlic.

 - Add rice, stock/water, green onions, and bay leaves.
+Add the chicken that you browned earlier.
 Bring heat to medium high and stir regularly until it just begins to boil.
 Reduce heat to low, stir, place lid on the pot and let it cook for 16 minutes.
 Feel free to stir it once or twice making sure it isn’t sticking to the bottom of the pot.

 - Optional: Once the rice is cooked add a spoon or two of tomato purée.